 NordVPN also offers a Double VPN system (on Windows, Mac and Android) where your traffic goes to one VPN server, then is re-encrypted and sent to a second NordVPN server, before heading off to its destination.
 If you're looking for the maximum level of anonymity, this extra layer of protection makes it even more difficult for anyone to trace an internet action back to you.

 If that's still not enough, NordVPN also supports Onion over VPN.
 This encrypts your traffic and routes it through a NordVPN server first, then directs it to the Tor network, where it passes through three randomly chosen Tor nodes before reaching its destination.
 This is just about as private as internet access gets, but there is a cost.
 Tor is slow at the best of times, and all this bouncing around multiple servers will cut your speeds significantly.

 Impressively secure.
 NordVPN has something in its armory to further bolster your security, and that's a kill switch.
 A kill switch is in place to prevent any data leaks in case the VPN connection drops.

 NordVPN stands out here for actually having two kill switches.
-A general internet kill switch blocks all net access when you're not connected to the VPN (this can be easily turned off if it's inconvenient), while an app kill switch closes your chosen applications if the connection goes down.
+A general internet kill switch blocks all net access when you're not connected to the VPN (this can easily be turned off if it's inconvenient), while an app kill switch closes your chosen applications if the connection goes down.

 NordVPN says the service blocks DNS leaks, too, and our checks with DNS Leak Test, IPLeak and other sites confirmed this.
 Our DNS address was always the same as our IP address, with no DNS, WebRTC or other leaks detected.
 So overall, security and privacy are tight.
 (For more details on services that deliver top-notch security, check out our roundup of the most secure VPN providers, where NordVPN ranks highly).